 Susan Thurston’s grandfather loved a poem she wrote in second grade, and within the glow of his appreciation, she decided to become a writer.
 Later, a well-meaning adult mentioned that as a journalist, she could earn her living.
 She became a reporter and editor, but wouldn’t really say what she earned was a living.
 She did get to work with some of the finest people she has ever known.
-Along the way, she has created and produced programs for adult education, traveled in search of her soul-deep home, mothered two fabulous kids, learned to make really good bread, flown in a hot air balloon, and a lot of other things.
+Along the way, she has created and produced adult education programs, traveled in search of her soul-deep home, mothered two fabulous kids, learned to make really good bread, and flown in a hot air balloon.
 And always — writing.
 She has published, performed, and earned awards for a lot of her poetry and some of her prose, co-authored a cookbook, published the novel Sister of Grendel, and taken a few plays from page to stage.
-She is also the executive editor of The Black Hat Press, assumed from dear friend and fellow writer Beverly Voldseth.Read More
+She is the executive editor of The Black Hat Press, assumed from dear friend and fellow writer Beverly Voldseth.Read More